-The word "dull" (which appears in verse 11, "seeing you are dull of hearing") is actually more closely related to the English words sluggish, slothful or lazy.
+The word "dull" (which appears in verse 11, "seeing you are dull of hearing") is actually more closely related to the English words sluggish, slothful, or lazy.
 And it is translated that way in Hebrews 6:12—where he says.
-"That you be not slothful."
-That word "slothful" is the same word that is translated "dull" in Hebrews 5:11.
+"That you do not become sluggish."
+That word "sluggish" is the same word that is translated "dull" in Hebrews 5:11.

 These people were not putting forth the effort to think upon what was being taught them.
 At best, they were merely accepting.
-But the fact that they were NOT using what they heard was proof enough for Paul to understand that they weren't thinking through the seriousness or the practical applications of what they were hearing.
-In other words, they were NOT assimilating what they heard; and the result was a lack of faith.
+But the fact that they were not using what they heard was proof enough for Paul to understand that they were not thinking through the seriousness or the practical applications of what they were hearing.
+In other words, they were not assimilating what they heard; and the result was a lack of faith.

 There is more to faith than merely hearing the sound of the words.
 It takes some effort for them to be assimilated, so that faith is produced.
 These people were not making the effort needed because their minds were on other things.
-(That's another story, which will require an entire sermon.)
-Their minds were on other things, and the result was that they weren't really hearing.
+(That is another story, which will require an entire sermon.)
+Their minds were on other things, and the result was that they were not really hearing.

-The rebuke here [in Hebrews] is far, far more serious than the one in I Corinthians 3—because these people were older in the faith, and they had frittered away a large amount of time that could have been spent on growing.
+The rebuke in Hebrews is far, far more serious than the one in I Corinthians 3—because these people were older in the faith, and they had frittered away a large amount of time that could have been spent on growing.

 As far as men have been able to determine, Hebrews was written no later than 67 AD.
 It is thought to be somewhere between 62 and 67 AD.
 You know just about when Christ's resurrection took place.
 So some of these people might have even been eyewitnesses of that, or converted shortly after—in the thousands who were converted immediately after Christ's ascension and after the day of Pentecost.

-So, like an infant, they didn't even understand the difference between right and wrong in many situations.
-That's what it means.
+So, like an infant, they did not even understand the difference between right and wrong in many situations.
+That is what it means.
 Righteousness is the teaching about right doing, and it is that characteristic that defines immaturity.
 And an infant must be instructed and chastened, by his parents, until he understands.